Windows

 -d

 : sets the password for your MiniDapp system.
-YOU MUST USE A SECURE PASSWORD USING LOWERCASE LETTERS AND NUMBERS ONLY-e minima_desktop=true
+YOU MUST USE A SECURE PASSWORD USING UPPERCASE, LOWERCASE LETTERS AND NUMBERS ONLY-e minima_desktop=true

 : sets your node type as a desktop node that does not receive incoming connections-v C:\Users\INSERTUSERNAME\minimadocker9001:/home/minima/data